feliciachang/Light_Module3/README.md

 The four walls of the lantern are made with four individual pieces of wax paper.
 The cap of the lantern is a detachable piece of wax paper, cut larger with trimmed corners to fold over.

 The circuit is made with a photoresistor, 6 LED's, and a resistor for each component.
 You may replicate it by following the picture below.
+You may reference the ardunio code to find which pin values to attach the LED and photoresistor to.

 ![alt text](https://felswebsite.s3.amazonaws.com/lanterncircuit.JPG)